specklesystems/speckle-docs-OLD/user/tutorial-collab-rh-gh.md

 ## **Step 1:** Conceptual Modelling

-Before starting to work on her concept design, first pulls in the site information that Alice is keeping updated on the "site" branch.
+Before starting to work on her concept design, Mary first pulls in the site information that Alice is keeping updated on the "site" branch.

 [stream creation](./img-collab-gh/site-receive.mp4)